aniket0912k/uberApp/README.md

 ### Prerequisites

-- Java 11 or higher
+- Java 21
 - Maven 3.6.0 or higher
-- A SQL database (e.g., MySQL, PostgreSQL)
+- A SQL database (PostgreSQL)

 ### Installation